n2cholas/n2cholas.github.io/_posts/2019-11-04-intro-to-neural-nets.md

 from tensorflow.keras.layers import Dense
 ```

 TensorFlow layers function similarly to the ones we created: they have `trainable_variables` you can access, and do computation through a `call` method.
-They have some other nice properties as well, for example, you don't need to specify an input shape -- this will be computer upon your first use of the model.
+They have some other nice properties as well, for example, you don't need to specify an input shape -- this will be computed upon your first use of the model.

 You can build a model almost exactly like we did by subclassing tf.keras.Model: